POHTranQuocThai/Trello-Web/README.md

 **THE MAIN FUNCTIONS ARE IN THE PROJECT**
 * LOGIN, LOGOUT & SIGNUP
+* DARK MODE
+* SAVE IMAGES UP CLOUDINARY
 * CRUD BOARDS, COLUMNS, CARDS
 * DROP AND DRAG COLUMNS, CARDS
-* SEND NOTIFICATION TO USERS WHO JOIN THE BOARDS
+* SEND NOTIFICATION TO USERS WHO JOIN THE BOARDS BY SOCKET IO
 * SEARCH THE BOARDS
 * UPDATE PROFILE
+* MARKDOWN-EDIT
+* COMMENT IN ACTIVE CARD